VENKATESH-KATTAMURI/Tours-and-Travels-website/README.md

 - **HTML5** — Semantic markup for a solid structure
 - **CSS3** — Responsive layouts and styling
-- **JavaScript** — Interactive functionalities such as sliders, toggles, or form handling
+- **JavaScript** — Interactive functionalities such as sliders, toggles, or form handling.

 ---